nmattei/cmps3140/index.md

 **Students are required to attend all classes and labs unless they are ill or prevented from attending by exceptional circumstances and with a valid excuse note.** Students are responsible for notifying instructors about absences that result from serious illnesses, injuries, or critical personal problems.  **Students with frequent absences will be reported and/or removed from the course according to university policy.**

 ## Student Support Services

+**Update:** As we move to remote teaching Tulane has moved a number of student success resources online.
+Please visit the [Virtual Learning Student Support Pages](https://success.tulane.edu/virtual-learning-student-support) for more information.

 Please come talk to us if you feel you are behind or overwhelmed in this class.
 We can work with you and Tulane provides a suite of services to help you succeed in this course including the following.
 For more information please visit the [student support services webpage](https://studentaffairs.tulane.edu/).